sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/javascript/expandable-tables.md

 ```

 > ##### Tip!
-> To get the correct slide up/down animation place a `div` or `p`-tag inside your expandable table body.
+> To get the correct slIde up/down animation place a `div` or `p`-tag insIde your expandable table body.
 {: .quote-info}

 ###### jQuery
 {: .text-bold }
-The jQuery API provides more customizable options that allows the developer to toggle the visibilty state of one table row.
+The jQuery API provIdes more customizable options that allows the developer to toggle the visibilty state of one table row.
 ```js
 $('#expandable-table-header-row').ExpandableTable('toggleRow')
 ```